 In addition to obtaining finance through investments, there are other ways for start-ups to secure funds, including getting business loans.
 Despite the increase in investor confidence, there is evidence to suggest that small businesses in Africa face challenges with accessing finance.
 Research by Hansen et al (2012) revealed that about 18%, 8% and 39% of small businesses in Kenya, South Africa and Ghana respectively noted access to finance as a significant barrier to growth.

 A well-developed financial sector needs to be in place to support and enable start-ups to obtain loans for innovative activities.
-AAACreditGuide also suggests that borrowers should be able to compare loans and financial products and evaluate the best financing options in order to ensure they get the best deal - access to a wide variety of credit finance will enable an increasing number of successful start-ups
+AAACreditGuide also suggests that borrowers should be able to compare loans and financial products and evaluate the best financing options in order to ensure they get the best deal.
+Comparing LightStream personal loans with others on the market such as Prosper and Upstart allows borrowers to find the perfect financing solution for their business.
+Access to a wide variety of credit finance will enable an increasing number of successful start-ups.